Shop Subscribe

 7 Reasons to Teach Dance in PE

-1. Many students can feel left out or inadequate in traditional PE activities such as team sports.
-Often, these activities focus on the students who are already good at sports, which discourage others.
-Dance can offer a break from these activities and allow these students to shine.
+1. Many students can feel left out or inadequate in traditional team sports and activities.
+Often, these activities focus on the students who are already good at sports, discouraging others.
+Dance offers a break from these activities and allows all these students to shine.

-2. “Dance” is an incredibly wide area of study.
-This means you can appeal to a number of backgrounds through dances from the hula to line dancing.
+2. Dance is an incredibly wide area of study.
+This means you can appeal to many backgrounds through dances, from the hula to hip hop to line dancing.

 4. Instructors can adapt dance lessons for any ability or age group.
-This allows for a wider range of students to feel as if they can succeed in the activity, which encourages enthusiasm.
+This allows a wider range of students to feel they can succeed in the activity, which encourages enthusiasm.

-6. Teaching dance uses little equipment—generally, all an instructor needs is a large space, something to play music, and maybe a screen to show moves more easily.
-This helps with keeping costs low.
+6. Teaching dance uses little equipment.
+Generally, all an instructor needs is a large space, something to play music, and maybe a screen to show moves visually.

-7. Forming dance steps can easily incorporate other fitness ideas, such as calisthenics, in a fun way.
+7. Forming dance steps easily incorporates other fitness ideas, such as calisthenics, in a fun and engaging way.

-• Consider using steps that can be modified to fit abilities.
-This will help more students feel as if they can participate and do well.
+3. Consider using steps that can be modified to be inclusive for all abilities.
+This will help more students feel they can participate and do well.

-• On a similar note, remember that the main goal of this is to keep students moving.
-This means that it’s better to encourage students to do their best rather than emphasizing doing the steps perfectly.
+4. On a similar note, remember that the main goal of this is to keep students moving.
+This means it’s better to encourage students to do their best than require them to do the steps perfectly.

-• The jigsaw method can empower students to feel as if they are capable.
+5. The jigsaw method is empowering for the entire class.
 In this strategy, the instructor organizes students into small groups and assigns each group to learn a step of the dance.
 When the groups have learned that step, they teach it to the rest of the class.

-• Starting with small steps helps make the process seem less daunting and easier to learn.
+6. Start with small steps.
+This makes the process seem less daunting and easier to learn.

-• Websites such as YouTube and Vimeo have many examples of dances and ideas that other instructors can adapt or build off for their students.
+7. Video sites like YouTube and Vimeo have many examples of dances and ideas that instructors can adapt for students.

-• If you have a space with a stage or a screen, you can use it to your advantage.
+8. If you have a space with a stage or a screen, you can use this visual capability to your advantage.
 Showing steps on a stage elevates you, so more students can see you.
 Additionally, using a screen allows for video use.

 Teaching dance in physical education classes can benefit both teachers and students.
 Dance allows instructors to be creative and engage students who might not get as much out of other activities.
 Students also benefit from being more involved in the planning process and having flexible goals that allow them to feel achievement in these lessons.